Alfresco/docs-alfresco/README.markdown

 ### Title

-The H1 title for a page is declared in the front matter using `title`.
+The H1 title for a page is declared in the front matter using `title`

 ```bash
 ---